kumaotto/react_laravel_docker/README.md

-# react_laravel_docker
+# temp_react_laravel
-A template of React, Laravel, Docker
+A development environment template of React, Laravel, smtp and minio(AWS S3).